mcmah309/error_set/README.md

 ```
 </details>

 Error sets also supports inline structs and custom display messages.
-Similiar to `thiserror`.
+Similar to `thiserror`.
 Just
 add the `#[display(...)]` attribute to the variant.
 ```rust
 error_set! {